 The degrees of freedom are numbered lexicographically within each cell, as illustrated in Figure~\ref{fig:tensor_product_numbering}.
 However, for the ghost penalty operator, we require a lexicographical ordering across two neighboring cells.
 To achieve this, we copy the values of local degrees of freedom from both cells into a single array with the desired ordering.
 Then the operator is applied to the combined array, and the results are scattered back to the local arrays.

-We use the distributed computing via MPI through infrastructure implemented in \texttt{deal.II}.
-The cells are distributed among the processors and the operator is applied in parallel.
-The communication between the processors is minimized by using the ghosted vectors, which store the values of the solution on the neighboring cells.
+To ensure efficient utilization of parallel hardware, we use distributed computing via MPI through infrastructure implemented in \texttt{deal.II}.
+The cells are partitioned and distributed among the processors, and the operator is applied in parallel.
+For load balancing, we use a similar strategy to~\cite{bergbauer2024high} where to each cell a weight is assigned.
+For cells outside the domain the weight is zero, for cells strictly inside the domain the weight is one, and for intersected cells the weight is $k^{d-1}$.
+This estimate comes from the comparison of complexity of evaluation in interior cells and intersected cells.
+The cells are then redistributed among the processors (MPI ranks) in such a way that the sum of the weights is balanced across the partition.

+The ghost penalty operator is applied in a separate loop over the relevant faces, which are grouped into vectorization batches based on their normal direction.
+In the parallel setting, faces shared between MPI ranks are processed by the rank with the lowest ID to avoid redundant computations.
+This simple rule can lead to a slight load imbalance, but its impact is limited since the ghost penalty evaluation constitutes a relatively small fraction of the total computational cost, as shown in Figure~\ref{fig:vmult_time_breakdown}.

+The communication between the processors is minimized by using ghosted vectors, which store the values of the solution on the neighboring cells.
 The values of the solution on the ghost cells are updated after each application of the operator.
-The main difference between application of the operator considered in this work and the standard matrix-free approach is that the ghost penalty operator is applied to the faces.
-This requires extending the data structures inside matrix-free infrastructure to store information about the ghost cell.
+The main difference between the application of the operator considered in this work and the standard matrix-free approach is that the ghost penalty operator is applied to the faces.
+This requires extending the data structures inside the matrix-free infrastructure to store information about the ghost cells.

-The faces between ghosted and non-ghosted cells can be processed by two MPI ranks.
-In our case the process with the lowest rank is always responsible for the given face.
-This however results in a slight imbalance of the computational load between the processors.
-The impact of this imbalance is limited as the number of faces with ghost penalty is small compared to the total number of cells, and it can be further reduced by using a more complex partitioning strategy, but this would require a more complex implementation and as the potential gains are limited we decided to keep the current approach.

-Finally the ghost penalty operator is applied to the faces.
-The faces are grouped into vectorization batches based on the normal direction and the operator is applied to each batch.
-We note that memory transfers could be reduced during this step by combining the application of the ghost penalty operator with the cell loop.
-This however would require a more complex implementation and as the fraction of faces with ghost penalty is decreasing with mesh refinement the potential gains are limited.

-For load balaning we use a similar strategy to~\cite{bergbauer2024high} where to each cell a weight is assigned.
-For cells outside the domain the weight is zero, for cells strictly inside the domain the weight is one, and for intersected cells the weight is $k^{d-1}$.
-This estimate comes from the comparison of complexity of evalution in interior cells and intersected cells.
-The cells are then redistributed among the processors in such a way that the sum of the weights is equal for each processor.
+Further optimizations, such as fusing the face loop with the cell loop down to the level of memory transfers, were considered but not implemented due to their complexity and the diminishing returns as the mesh is refined and the fraction of stabilized faces decreases.